balderdashy/sails-docs/concepts/ORM/Models.md

 var query = User.findOne({ name: 'Rose' });
 ```

 After running [the code above](https://gist.github.com/mikermcneil/c6a033d56497e9930a363a2949284fd3), our app has not _actually_ talked to the database yet.
-To actually execute a query, `.exec(cb)` must be called on this deferred object, where `cb` is a callback function to run after the query is complete:
+To actually execute this query, `.exec(cb)` must be called on this deferred object, where `cb` is a callback function to run after the query is complete:

 ```javascript
 query.exec(function (err, rose) {